 Do you rely on your in-camera light meter to toggle 0 (center) and tell you when your settings are going to produce a perfectly exposed photo?
 I used to.
 As my comfort level in shooting in manual mode grew, my ability to play with light when it’s uneven, extra bright, or seemingly not enough to make a great photo grew too.
-I want to help you see how you can create extraordinary images by purposely over-exposing or under-exposing your photos.
+I want to help you create extraordinary images by purposely over-exposing or under-exposing your photos.

 Reading Light in Photography for Perfect Exposure

-What do I mean by perfect exposure?
+What do I mean by “perfect exposure?”
 Let’s break it down…

 An Over-Exposed Photo (Too Bright)

 You can see the highlights (the brights parts of the image) lose detail.
 The skin tone is nearly lost.

 An Under-Exposed Photo (Too Dark)

 The shadows (the darkest parts of the image) are almost too dark and detail is lost.
 The photo overall looks a bit muddy.